malhar12/onefootball-assignment/README.md

 6. ng-bootstrap component library is used for styling, fonts and UI components.
 7. Karma and Jasmine, are used for Unit testing
 8. Cypress is used for e2e testing

+## Also, here are some improvements that I feel can be done to the code are:

+1. Feature and Common UI Modules under the Root Module, to promote lazy loading and make the app more scalable and optimized.
+2. Add accessibility in the project.